 The length of necklaces varies and so should your stand and holder.
 Photographing necklaces using a necklace holder rather than just letting it lay flat on the ground or a board all the time creates an impression that you know what you’re doing and you’re taking your jewelry business seriously.

-A necklace stand like a bust stand works; however, if you’re photographing a necklace on a white background, it would look more organized and clutter-free if you would use a holder that either blends well into the background or complements it.
+A necklace stand or a bust stand works; however, if you’re photographing a necklace on a white background, it would look more organized and clutter-free if you use a holder that either blends well into the background or complements it.

 - Watch holder

 Admittedly, there’s nothing wrong with photographing a watch in a flat-lay composition.
 This allows the buyers to see different parts of the watch—bezel, dial, crystal, case, hands, and hour marker—from a clear top-down angle.
 However, watches especially closed-strap ones, are best viewed when it’s photographed as if they are worn around the wrist.
 This will give the buyers an idea of how the watch would look when worn while also giving them a quick view of the side sections of the pusher, the crown, and the straps.
 In this case, you will need a watch holder.
 If you’re struggling to look for the right watch holder, it’s not the end of the world.
 Think of a composition that will showcase the most interesting part of your watch and photograph it from that angle.